NBICreator/NBICreator/README.md

 * DeployStudio
 * Imagr

-The design and idea of the application is to be able to create different types of NetBoot sets in one single application, and to save the configuration in a template to be reused when the NetBoot set need to be updated for newer versions of the OS.
+The design and idea of the application is to be able to create different types of NetInstall images in one single application, and to save the configuration in a template to be reused when the NetInstall image need to be updated for newer versions of the OS.

 # Important